fserb/bkc/pages/substrate/substrate.md

     this.lineColor = '#000000';
 ```

-We are also going to set diferent background colors, so we can extract this from
+We will allow diferent background colors, so we can extract this from our
-our `begin()`.
+`begin()`.

 ```add:#Sub#constructor.